CodeAndConquer94/scamazon/README.md

     - `Refund Customer Order Item`: Process a refund for a specific item within a customer's order.
 Requires the OrderID and the specific OrderItemID.
 Note: This currently deducts the item's subtotal from the seller's balance in the database but does not mark the item itself as refunded.
     - `Delete Product`: Permanently remove any product listing from the platform using its ProductID.
     - `Logout`: Return to the main menu.Code DesignThe project is implemented using Object-Oriented Programming (OOP) principles in C++.
-## 🔧 Functions to Test

-Scamazon offers a wide range of functionality across multiple user roles.
-Below are recommended features for testing:

-1. **Register as a New Customer**
-   Tests the customer account creation flow with input validation.

-2. **Add a Payment Method**
-   Exercises user input, credit card validation, and secure handling.

-3. **Add an Address**
-   Demonstrates address entry and storage for use during checkout.

-4. **Search for Products**
-   Tests the product catalog query system using name or category.

-5. **Add to Cart and Place an Order**
-   Covers cart management, payment selection, and order processing.

-6. **Register as a New Seller**
-   Allows role-specific registration with seller privileges.

-7. **Add a New Product (as Seller)**
-   Adds inventory to the catalog and associates it with the seller.

-8. **Log in as Admin** *(credentials provided below)*
-   Access Admin panel with elevated privileges.

-9. **Delete a Product (as Admin)**
-   Demonstrates protected operations and product removal logic.
-Use Product ID 420, should be named `stupid chair`

 ---